 An exception to nearly every rule

-Romania’s first USD 1 billion tech start-up had its origins in a software outsourcing company founded by UiPath’s CEO Daniel Dines and Marius Tirca, its CTO, in 2005.
-Located in a flat in Delea Veche, DeskOver built automation libraries and software development kits for companies such as IBM, Google and Microsoft, which embedded them in their own products.
+Romania’s first USD 1 billion tech start-up has its origins in a software outsourcing company founded by UiPath’s CEO Daniel Dines and Marius Tirca, its CTO, in 2005.
+Located in a flat in Bucharest’s Delea Veche, DeskOver built automation libraries and software development kits for companies such as IBM, Google and Microsoft, which embedded them in their own products.
 But it wasn’t until 2012 that the team, which numbered 10 people, realized the market fit with RPA and started putting its resources into building a platform for training and orchestrating software robots.
 While that may seem like a natural progression, for the start-up and its product, today’s most widely adopted RPA platform in the world, that time could have spelled a dead end.

 “During that period, we failed multiple times.
 Uipath is a series of all possible mistakes that one entrepreneur can make,” says Daniel Dines in a candid interview in Bucharest, after making the global announcement that UiPath was a newly minted unicorn.
 To his right, in an airy office with a charming view in the heart of the city, sits a little rainbow-haired unicorn he had just been gifted.
 “The first mistake,” Dines recalls, “was to build a start-up while also doing consulting work and outsourcing.
 We had to bootstrap the company by doing consulting work.
 It’s distracting, really.
 You’re much better raising money by going to accelerators.
 But in our time it wasn’t possible,” he acknowledges, a hint that, perhaps, his confession should be taken with a grain of salt.
 “I didn’t even know that that was the idea of building a start-up: to raise money from investors, validate the ideas, build a go-to-market product and then a strategy.”

 Secondly, “the motivation wasn’t right in the beginning,” says Dines, in what sounds more like explanation than self-criticism.
 “My motivation was, I think, to build the minimum wealth.
 To have a decent life, in a way – Romania was never an easy country in which to have that.
 And especially to be an entrepreneur.
 And going through the tough years, in the early 90s in Romania, to me was an experience that touched my entire life.
 So I was always a bit concerned about building some wealth, to live a decent life,” he recalls.
 “But that’s really a mistake,” he adds, stressing the perils of taking on the risk of becoming an entrepreneur in search of a stable income.
 “You don’t have to be an entrepreneur to build a decent life.
 It’s not worth it.
-So the right motivation for an entrepreneur is that something deep inside of you, the desire to do something.
+So the right motivation for an entrepreneur must be something that thing deep inside of you … the desire to do something.
 Because being an entrepreneur is extremely risky and while doing it you risk ruining your career.”

 “What changed my perspective was looking at new start-ups coming out of Silicon Valley.
 TechCrunch started talking about new start-ups, and then there was Y Combinator [an American seed accelerator, started in March 2005] and then Paul Graham, one of my virtual mentors whose thinking really influenced me deeply.
 And I saw that you could actually build a company out of love for technology.
 For the sake of doing something for the greater good, of doing something better in this world.
 It changed my thinking completely.
 We gave up outsourcing completely and we said, ‘let’s build the best thing that we can and then we’ll see what happens.’
 That was really a pivotal thing in our history,” he says.

 But they still had room to make more mistakes.
-“We launched our product too late.
+“We launched our product too late,” Dines explains.”
 That’s because we polished it too much, instead of bringing it to market much faster, getting feedback and going where the market wanted and not where we wanted to take it.
 And second, we killed it too late.
 So we didn’t fail fast, we failed late.
 We launched it late and failed late.
 Two big mistakes.
 I think for two to three years we were going in the wrong direction” he adds, as compelling as this can sound from the mouth of the co-founder of one of the world’s newest unicorns.